-- Driving leads for businesses that are selling to other businesses.
-Most of our experience is with tech, professional service, and software companies.
+- B2B – For businesses that are selling to other businesses.
+Most of our experience is with companies that provide technology, professional services, logistics, software and training to other companies.
 So, this post is by no means restricted to manufacturing or wholesale business.

-- Supporting sales teams in nurturing leads.
+- Marketing – Either driving leads or supporting sales teams in nurturing leads.
 B2B marketing should be aligned with sales efforts to increase sales revenue.

-Here are the top 10 tactics we’re using in March 2021, listed in an order that should be easy to understand.
+Here are the top 9 tactics we’re using as of April 2023, listed in an order that should be easy to understand.

-Email is useful for marketing in China, but it’s not as useful as it is elsewhere.
+Email is useful for marketing in China, but it’s not as useful as it is in the West.
 In general, you can expect Chinese professionals to check their email when they’re at work.
 The (in)frequency in which they check their email might mean that you need to send them a WeChat message or give them a phone call to say: “Hey, check your email.”

 Most companies we work with use email as the login ID for their users outside of China, whether that is a user of their product or just a person that filled in a contact form.
 It’s generally a lot more convenient for them to do this since their global systems are configured this way.